 We’re often told that “it isn’t the wing, it’s the pilot”.
 And while it is true that no wing will make a bad pilot great, it’s also true that an extraordinary wing WILL seriously improve your flying!
 The Rook 3 (EN B) is that wing; a paraglider to make the very most of YOUR skills.

-The looks made to support the Triple Seven philosophy, performance, and safety optimization above all.
-The new design incorporates the smallest number of seams possible.
-Just about any stitch in the canopy is there for the performance purpose.
-Only the coloring of the panels creates this beautiful racing look.
+The look is made to support the Triple Seven philosophy: Performance and safety optimisation above all.
+The new design uses the smallest number of seams possible.
+Just about every stitch in the canopy is there for performance purposes; only the contrast-coloured panels create this beautiful, racy look.